limbpuma/WikiexplorerKid/README.md

 This project was made possible thanks to the Streamlit community and OpenAI.
 Special thanks to everyone contributing to these projects.

 📝 License
-This project is licensed under the XYZ License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.